Shahrier-Al-Tanzim/drone-traffic-analyzer/README.md

 ## 3. Engineering Assumptions

-1. **Resolution & Resources**: We assume the host machine possesses decent processing capabilities. `imgsz=1080` is computationally expensive but mandatory for small-object drone detection.
+1. **Resolution & Resources**: We assume the host machine possesses decent processing capabilities. `imgsz=1280` is computationally expensive but mandatory for small-object drone detection.
 2. **Prioritization of Recall**: The system prioritizes capturing every moving vehicle over aggressively filtering the scene.
 The low `0.05` base threshold guarantees cars aren't missed, while specific logic (like the **0.50 train and bus** check) precisely surgical-strikes the edge-case false positives.
+3. **Sequential Reporting**: Reports are generated with sequential numerical naming (e.g., `traffic_report_1.csv`) to prevent accidental overwrites during multi-session analysis.
-3. **Stateless Operations**: Currently, the `task_states` dictionary is stored in application memory.
+4. **Stateless Operations**: Currently, the `task_states` dictionary is stored in application memory.
 If the server crashes, active processing data is lost.
-For true horizontal scaling, this state would need to be migrated to Redis.

 ---